Projected Gromov-Witten varieties in cominuscule spaces: Introduction

-A projected Gromov-Witten variety $\Gamma_0(X_u,X^v)$ for degree zero is an intersection $X_u \cap X^v$ of opposite Schubert varieties in $X$, also called a {\em Richardson variety}.
+If $d=0$, the Gromov-Witten variety $M_d(X_u, X^v)$ is an intersection $X_u \cap X^v$ of opposite Schubert varieties in $X$, also called a {\em Richardson variety}.
 Let $B \subset P$ be a Borel subgroup, set $F = G/B$, and let $\rho : F \to X$ be the projection.
 If $R \subset F$ is any Richardson variety, then the image $\rho(R) \subset X$ is called a {\em projected Richardson variety}.
 Projected Richardson varieties have been studied by Lusztig \cite{lusztig:total} and Rietsch \cite{rietsch:closure} in the context of total positivity.
-For arbitrary homogeneous spaces $X = G/P$ it was proved by Billey and Coskun \cite{billey.coskun:singularities} and by Knutson, Lam, and Speyer \cite{knutson.lam.ea:projections} that any projected Richardson variety $\rho(R)$ is Cohen-Macaulay with rational singularities, and the map $\rho : R \to \rho(R)$ is cohomologically trivial.
+For arbitrary homogeneous spaces $X = G/P$ it was proved by Billey and Coskun \cite{billey.coskun:singularities} and by Knutson, Lam, and Speyer \cite{knutson.lam.ea:projections} that any projected Richardson variety $\rho(R)$ is Cohen-Macaulay with rational singularities, and the restricted map $\rho : R \to \rho(R)$ is cohomologically trivial.
 He and Lam have recently related the $K$-theory classes of projected Richardson varieties to the $K$-homology of the affine Grassmannian \cite{he.lam:projected}.